syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Fires before cut node in TreeView.
+Fires before the node is cut in TreeView.

 <table class="params">
 <thead>